 This paper presents a new bound on quantum sample complexity which is rather surprising.
-We show that the quantum sample complexity could potentially be comparable to the classical one.
+We show that with sophisticated algorithms the quantum sample complexity could potentially be comparable to the classical one.
 We introduce a novel algorithm called quantum shadow risk minimization (QSRM).